Using NovaBACKUP Business Essentials and NovaBACKUP Granular Restore

 This How-to guide covers all that you need to know about restoring a Microsoft Exchange Server Database backup to alternate location.

-How to Restore a Microsoft Exchange Server Database to original location if you are restoring to the same Exchange Machine, replacing the entire Exchange Database.
+Please see How to Restore a Microsoft Exchange Server Database to original location if you are restoring to the same Exchange Machine, replacing the entire Exchange Database.

-NovaBACKUP does not directly support the restore of individual mailboxes or messages.
-However, you can use NovaBACKUP in conjunction with the NovaBACKUP Granular Restore application, provided with NovaBACKUP Business Essentials, to perform the restore of individual mailboxes or items.
+You can use the NovaBACKUP Granular Restore application, provided with NovaBACKUP Business Essentials, to perform the restore of individual mailboxes or items.
 If you have not yet registered and installed NovaBACKUP Granular Restore, read the guide Obtaining NovaBACKUP Granular Restore for NovaBACKUP Business Essentials (v18 and above), or watch the video walkthrough on obtaining and using the application to restore an individual Exchange mailbox item [Demonstration] Granular Restore for Microsoft Exchange (Video).

 - Start NovaBACKUP Business Essentials.

 - If the backup you wish to restore is not in the list, you will need to Import it.

 - Locate and select the backup set you wish to restore from, and select the components to restore.